 - coarse sugar for sprinkling

 Make the Dough: In a large bowl, whisk together flour and salt.
 Using a pastry cutter, cut in the diced cold butter until mixture resembles coarse crumbs, with small chunks of butter still visible.
 One tablespoon at a time, add ice water to the mixture until it holds together.
 It should stick together when pinched but not feel sticky.
 Work dough sparingly with cold fingers or pastry cutter, but do not overwork the dough.
 Form 2 dough balls, wrap in plastic and chill at least 1 hour.
-Recipe from Once Upon A Recipe
+Original Recipe from Once Upon A Recipe